TylerYep/workshop/docs/fibonacci_heap.md

 by Fredman and Tarjan.
 Fibonacci heaps are interesting theoretically because they have asymptotically good runtime guarantees for many operations.
-In particular, insert, peek, and decrease-key all run in amortized O(1) time. dequeue_min and delete each run in amortized O(log n) time.
+In particular, insert, peek, and decrease-key all run in amortized O(1) time. dequeue and delete each run in amortized O(log n) time.
 This allows algorithms that rely heavily on decrease-key to gain significant performance boosts.
 For example, Dijkstra's algorithm for single-source shortest paths can be shown to run in O(m + n log n) using a Fibonacci heap, compared to O(m log n)